-Different screen sizes We have improved the way your columns look on different screen sizes.
+We have improved the way your columns look on different screen sizes.
 When you add more columns to your overview, you might run out of space on your screen.
 It becomes a trade-off between making your content more readable and leaving out certain columns.
 That is not ideal of course.
-In order […]
+In order to overcome this possible limitation by the screen, you can enable Horizontal Scrolling.

 We release a new version Admin Columns Pro on a regular basis, usually every 2-3 weeks.
 The recent changes we made deserve a blog post, they are small but cool.
 Read on if you are interested in creating custom fields on the fly, ordering your column sets or control the number of visible items per column.